Jon Poole: Ablemesh and Dr Brighton (1990s)

 While still a member of Cardiacs, Poole also played and worked with Ablemesh, a Milton Keynes art-rock band centred on singer/publicist Gordon Glass, guitarist/lyricist Sean Walmsley and drummer/photographer Wig Worland.
-(Other members of the band during its 1991-1996 lifespan included drummers Bob Leith and Mark Turner, bass players Andy Allum, Sujay Jayaram and Allan Thompson, and keyboard player Mike Turbutt.)
+(Other members of the band during its 1991–1996 lifespan included drummers Bob Leith and Mark Turner, bass players Andy Allum, Sujay Jayaram and Allan Thompson, and keyboard player Mike Turbutt.)
 Fiercely independent, Ablemesh practised a multimedia approach to their combined art and explored various new ways of reaching an audience.
 This included a distribution experiment anticipating the later practise of viral distribution, in which the band's 1992 Shareware EP was produced in an extremely limited run of three CDs only, with the CD's recipients simply invited to copy the music onto cassette free of charge and to pass it on.
 The band repeated the experiment with the follow-up EP Fecund.
 They also explored a related promotion idea by exploiting a loophole in the law which effectively allowed them to place dummy Ablemesh cassette releases on the shelves of the record departments of mainstream retailers such as Woolworths (each dummy copy contained an insert telling the reader where they can get mail order copies).

 Poole's main involvement with Ablemesh was in 1995, when he played bass guitar with the band, apparently "reinvented" many of their songs and produced their album Present Imperfect.
 The latter was recorded entirely on an analogue cassette 4-track machine using Poole's determined and innovative production skills.
 The album remained unreleased until 2006 when a remastered version was made available as a download via the Ablemesh homepage.

 In 1995, Poole and Walmsley formed Dr Brighton, a more straightforward rock band with punk and pop influences.
 Poole fronted the band, sharing guitar and vocal duties with Walmsley (with whom he also wrote the songs).
-The rest of the band were current or former Ablemesh members - Allum on bass guitar, Turbutt on keyboards and percussion and Leith on drums.
-The band recorded a number of tracks and played live, but did not release any albums or singles.
+The rest of the band were current or former Ablemesh members – Allum on bass guitar, Turbutt on keyboards and percussion and Leith on drums.
+The band recorded a number of tracks and played live, but did not officially release any albums or singles.
+A 1995 self-titled album, ripped straight from cassette, was made available by the band on SoundCloud in 2016.